 Phuket Weather is one of the most talked about topic on this blog.
-The Island of Phuket lies in a tropical region and is relatively warm all year round so Phuket weather ranges from ‘WARM’ to ‘TOO HOT’, but locals and long time residents (like us) will consider the weather to be ‘Very cold’ if temperature gets close to 20˙C.
+The Island of Phuket lies in a tropical region and is relatively warm all year round.
+The weather in Phuket ranges from ‘warm’ to ‘too hot’, but locals and longtime residents will consider the weather to be ‘very cold‘ if temperature gets close to 20˙C!

 The coolest and supposedly the best time to come to Phuket is between December to March, with a perfect weather: clear blue skies, turquoise calm seas and a nice permanent breeze.
 It’s also the high and peak season so expect to pay a lot more for your hotel, especially during Christmas and New Year time.

 June to August is a mix of rain and sun, usually very enjoyable.
 Some months are considered more wet than others: September, October and November are definitely the wettest months, but some year it can drag all the way to December.
 No one can really tell.

 Despite some unlucky series of really rainy days, there is still plenty of sun with occasional showers.
 On the good side, everything is much cheaper!
 If you decide to come to Phuket during this time of the year, you might want to read: ‘12 Things to Do in Phuket when it Rains‘.
 Read more about the rainy season

-April and May are the hottest months in Phuket, at least we are sure of that, with temperature reaching 40˙C, which is why everyone in Thailand is celebrating the end of the hot season by splashing each other madly for the famous Songkran Festival that often lasts 3 days.
+April and May are the hottest months in Phuket.
+At least we are sure of that.
+Temperature are reaching 40˙C, and everyone in Thailand is celebrating the end of the hot season by splashing each other madly with water.
+That’s the famous Songkran Festival and it lasts about 3 days.

-All these are average indication… we all know each year is different, even my grandmother knew that!
+All these are average indications… we all know each year is different, even my grandmother knew that!

 Weather in Phuket in September usually shows a mix of sun and rain, but with more rainy days than sunny, so September is not the best month to travel to Phuket.